-Every month, Anna Rosenwasser writes about life and love in Zurich.
-In September, the LGBT activist and author talks about beloved childhood memories of Peter Pan, Captain Hook and Aladdin.
+Anna Rosenwasser writes about life and love in Zurich.
+Now, the LGBT activist and author talks about beloved childhood memories of Peter Pan, Captain Hook and Aladdin.
 And of the realisation that quite a few villains have damn queer traits.

 For a few weeks of my life, I was called Peter Pan.
 As a young child, I crafted myself a Peter Pan hut out of a green cardboard box, announced to my parents that I was now called Peter Pan and it appears that’s how it was for a little while.
 After a few days, or probably weeks, the phase passed – I think it was a really lovely phase, and my mum still confirms to this day that my memory isn’t deceiving me.